The Wizards have 17 guaranteed contracts - Only 15 will remain.

 Gill or Cooks?
 Both?
 Neither?

-My eyes immediately point towards the logjam at PF.
+My eyes immediately point toward the logjam at PF.
 Five guys, two of which are 30+, are competing for minutes.
-It seems likely that one of these guys gets moved, either by trade or through waivers.
+One of these guys probably gets moved, either by trade or through waivers.

 The consensus amongst Wizards fans is that one, if not both, of Xavier Cooks and Anthony Gill gets waived, and it’s hard to disagree with that.